Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 Another facet of the focus-isn't-a-checklist principle is that the items in my focus should never be discrete tasks to be finished.
 Something I thought I wanted this year is longer cycles of action, but I'm not so sure anymore.
-I think it's more important to be able to resume tasks without much loss from re-loading them into memory.
+I think it's more important to be able to resume tasks without much loss from re-loading them into memory rather than trying to complete an entire project in one go.
 If I can manage it, I'll then be able to make progress on multiple fronts concurrently, and not feel so guilty about switching tasks.

 I'm experimenting with an "unfocus" for things I don't want to get distracted by, but I'm not sure that's a great idea.